-- 8.9 Vacation rate on Return: If a regular employee eligible for vacation leave resigns from County employment in good standing or is laid off and subsequently returns to County employment within two (2) years from such resignation or layoff, as applicable, the employee's prior County service shall be counted in determining the vacation leave accrual rate under 8.1. - 8.10 Partial Payments: Employees who are FLSA overtime eligible may use vacation in half hour (1/2) increments.
-FLSA-exempt employees may use vacation in increments of not less than one (1) day. - 8.11 Limited use on Probation: During the first six (6) months of County service, employees eligible to accrue vacation leave may not use any accrued days of vacation leave.
-If an employee does not work a full six (6) months, any vacation leave used for sick leave must be reimbursed to the County upon termination.
-This paragraph does not apply to employees using accrued vacation leave for a qualifying event under the Washington Family Care Act or as otherwise required by law.

-Employees who are in a probationary period as a result of promotion shall be entitled to use vacation time accrued in their prior position while they are in a probationary status in their new position subject to the approval of the manager/designee.

-8.12 Vacation Donation: Any regular full-time or regular part-time employee who has completed at least one (1) year of service may donate to any other regular employee a portion of his or her accrued vacation for the purpose of supplementing the sick or family leave benefits of the receiving employee.
+- 8.8 Payout on Separation due to Death: In cases of separation from County employment by death of an employee with accrued vacation leave and who has successfully completed his/her first six (6) months of County service in a paid leave eligible position, payment of unused vacation leave up to the maximum accrual amount shall be made to the employee's estate, or, in applicable cases, as provided for by state law, RCW Title 11. - 8.9 Vacation rate on Return: If a regular employee eligible for vacation leave resigns from County employment in good standing or is laid off and subsequently returns to County employment within two (2) years from such resignation or layoff, as applicable, the employee's prior County service shall be counted in determining the vacation leave accrual rate under 8.1. - 8.10 Partial Payments: Employees who are FLSA overtime eligible may use vacation in half hour (1/2) increments.
+FLSA-exempt employees may use vacation in increments of not less than one (1) day. - 8.11 Limited use on Probation: Employees who are in a probationary period as a result of promotion shall be entitled to use vacation time accrued in their prior position while they are in a probationary status in their new position subject to the approval of the manager/designee.
+Employees may have additional rights to use accrued vacation for a qualifying reason under the Washington Family Care Act, if applicable. - 8.12 Vacation Donation: Any regular full-time or regular part-time employee who has completed at least one (1) year of service may donate to any other regular employee a portion of his or her accrued vacation for the purpose of supplementing the sick or family leave benefits of the receiving employee.
 Donated vacation shall be converted to a dollar value based upon the donor's straight-time rate of pay.
 Vacation donations are strictly voluntary.
 Employees are prohibited from offering or receiving monetary or other compensation in exchange for donating vacation hours.
 The number of hours donated shall not exceed the donor's accrued vacation credit as of the date of the request.

 Donated vacation must be used within ninety (90) calendar days.
-Donated vacation not used within 90 days or due to the death of the receiving employee shall revert to the donor.
+Donated hours accrue to the donee's vacation leave bank and do not expire or return to the donor once accrued.